 Behold, children are a heritage from the Lord, the fruit of the womb a reward. – Psalm 127:3

-We’d be grateful if your child could come to the nursery each Sunday with a clean diaper and a sippy cup.
+We’d be grateful if your child could come to the nursery each Sunday with a clean diaper and a water bottle or sippy cup.
 Some children may also benefit from a comfort item like a blanket.
 Labels for these items can be made at the check-in table.
 Please don’t bring special toys that could get lost or cause conflict.

 – The nursery will check all diapers, but will only change soiled diapers.